johnpooch/e_commerce/README.md

 #### Screen Size issues
 On smaller laptops, the navbar section becomes increasingly cluttered.
 While the site is mobile-responsive, it does not work well with small laptop screens.
 Media queries should be used to address this.

+#### Facebook and Twitter
+The feature which posts to Facebook and Twitter only allows for a caption and a link.
+The shop owner might want to tag other Facebook and Twitter users or might want to include hashtags or emojis.
+A more fully featured posting system would be useful.

+#### Posting old products to Facebook and Twitter
+At present, the shop owner can only post new products to Facebook and Twitter.
+The shop owner might want to post older products to facebook or twitter as well.
+This should be a feature.

 ## Future Development Plans